jasmineelkins/forget-me-not/README.md

 Phase 5 Capstone Project: Newsletter Generator

+Using the Chrome extension, the user can clicks 'Add to weekly/monthly newsletter' to save an article to their collection.
+At the end of every week and every month they will receive an email newsletter with all the articles they have saved.
+If a user prefers to opt out of receiving emails, they can also view their Newsletters on the web app.
+Behind the scenes: when the user clicks 'Add to newsletter', the backend checks if an unsent newsletter for that frequency exists.
+If it does, the article will be saved to that Newsletter; if not, a new Newsletter is created for the user and the article is saved to that.
+Once a Newsletter is sent, the status is updated in the database and new articles will not be added to that Newsletter any more.
+From the web app, the user can view all saved articles in their Reading List, which will show the date the article will be sent.
+The user can edit this reading list and remove articles from their Newsletters.

 TODO LIST:

 - _DONE_ Build a Chrome extension that console logs URL of current tab